-The following are the filtering actions that you can apply for a given policy during the work or leisure time periods:
+The following are the filtering actions that you can apply for a given policy with a scheduled time object:

 - Allow-Connection to the target server is allowed and users can access the Web site. - Block-Connection to the target server is not established and users are not allowed to access the Web site.
-A log entry is also created for this event. - Block with Override-Connection to target service is not established unless the user can type a specific password to override the category blocking. - Note: Applying the "block with override" action to categories in a policy requires administrators to enter the password used for overriding when creating the policy.
-Enter this password in the "Password Override Settings" section below the list of categories.
+A log entry is also created for this event. - Match Next Policy-Connection to the target server depends on the policy configured at the next level. - Block with Override-Connection to target service is not established unless the user can type a specific password to override the category blocking.

-- Monitor-Connection to the target server is allowed and users can access the Web site.
-A log entry is also created for this event. - Time Limit-Connection to the target server which accesses selected categories of URLs is allowed is allowed for the period of time configured by the administrator. - Note: 1.
+- Note: Applying the "block with override" action to categories in a policy requires administrators to enter the password used for overriding when creating the policy.
+Enter this password in the "Password Override Settings" section below the list of categories. - Monitor-Connection to the target server is allowed and users can access the Web site.
+A log entry is also created for this event. - Time Limit-Connection to the target server which accesses selected categories of URLs is allowed for the period of time configured by the administrator. - Note: 1.
 Selecting the "Time Limit" action for categories requires administrators to enter a value in "Time quota" text box in the Time Limit Settings section under the list of categories.